cdapio/cdap/cdap-docs/developer-guide/source/getting-started/standalone/docker.rst

   ``<virtual-hostname>`` with the Docker VM's IP address you obtained earlier.
 Start a browser and enter the address to access the CDAP Console.

-- In order to begin building CDAP applications, have our `recommended software and tools
+- In order to begin building CDAP applications, have our :ref:`recommended software and tools
-  <#system-requirements-and-dependencies>`__ installed in your environment.
+  <system-requirements-and-dependencies>` installed in your environment.

-- For a full list of Docker Commands, see the `Docker Command Line Documentation.
+- For a full list of Docker Commands, see the `Docker Command-Line Documentation.
   <https://docs.docker.com/reference/commandline/cli/>`__

 .. include:: ../../../build/_includes/dev-env-versioned.rst